krixik-ai/krixik-docs/CONTRIBUTING.md

 Documentation tests consist of the following steps

+0. Noteobook formatting

+Next notebooks are formatted (using [ruff](https://github.com/astral-sh/ruff)).
+This does not change the content of your notebook, it will just clean it up (e.g., remove un-needed spacing) and standardize it.

 1.  the `mkdocs.yml` table of contents is analyzed, and all references to documentation pages are collected.

 A list of references to markdown files are gathered at this step.
 For example, from a reference like this